LudwigFriedmann/OpenMATERIAL/glTF_extensions/OpenMaterial_material_parameters/README.md

 Intrinsic physical material properties that do not change when material is applied to geometry.
   - **`refractive_index_uri`** [string][**required**]
   URI of an external file with tabular refractive index data.
-The refractive index is a complex function N (n + ik) that depends on the temperature and the wavelength. [-]
+The refractive index is a complex function N (n + ik) that depends on the temperature and the wavelength. [-] There is a functional relationship between refractive index, relative permeability and relative permittivity.
+Depending on the area of application, either the refractive index or the relative permeability and relative permittivity should be used.
   - **`mean_free_path`** [number][**required**]
   Mean free path for volumetric materials [μm].
 The mean free path is the average distance travelled by light until it scatters at a scatterer.
 Value 0 indicates the property is not used.